-A synical comment shows that the increasing number of computerized bulletin boards opens so many possibilities to participate that it becomes doubtful if any human ever will read it all.
+A synical comment wound indicate that the incresing number of computerized bulletin boards opens so many possibilities to participate that it becomes doubtful if any human ever will read what is published.
 The participator cannot count on readers any longer.
 There is too much being published for that.
 But here the moral enters.
 The joy of participating may well exceed the satisfaction of receiving feedback from a reader.
+Compare with the newspaper situation.
 You never know exactly how many that read your newly published newspaper article.
 It is satisfactory enough to know that there may be dozens, or thousands.
 The joy of participating is not related to the number of readers, or users, or respondants, that you get.

 This is why bulletin boards expand nowadays.
-They are the modern counterpart to yesterdays newspaper.
+They are the modern form of the newspaper.
 You don't know who will be your reader, and, to be honest, do you want to know this?
 You publish not for a specific individual, but for a group of unknown readers.
 And the motive for writing is not related to the names of the members of that group.